RECAP DAVA Hawaii Lung 2026 — top KOL voices, trial buzz & every conference slide, decoded View Full Coverage →

 5 Reasons Every Oncology MSL Should Rely on KOL Pulse

 When ASCO, ESMO, ASH, or SABCS is live, an insight’s half-life is hours.
 KOL Pulse captures the conference conversation as it happens — top voices, hot abstracts, trial buzz, and the debates forming on the floor — on a page your team and your AI tools can use immediately.
+Paste it into Claude for a Day-1 briefing or NotebookLM for a grounded prep notebook; the intelligence is structured to be consumed, not just read.

 2. AI-native clinical trial profiles